Petra Pau: Political career

 Pau's first involvement in politics came in 1983 when she joined the Socialist Unity Party (SED), the governing party of East Germany.
 She worked as a functionary for the Free German Youth as a leader of the East German pioneers.
 After German reunification, the SED became the Party of Democratic Socialism (PDS) and she was elected as a PDS member to the Borough Assembly of Hellersdorf in Eastern Berlin in October 1990.
 She became district chairwoman of the PDS branch in Hellersdorf in October 1991, and was elected chairwoman of the Berlin PDS association in October 1992.
 From 2000 to 2002, she was deputy chairwoman of the federal party.

 She was elected to the state parliament of Berlin in 1995, and remained a member until 1998, when she was elected to the Bundestag for the Berlin Mitte – Prenzlauer Berg constituency.
 Controversial boundary changes abolished this constituency and for the 2002 election, she contested Berlin-Marzahn-Hellersdorf, regarded as a safe seat for the PDS.
 She was elected for that constituency and became one of only two members of the Bundestag for her party, which fell below the 5% electoral threshold.
+The new Left party regained proportional representation in 2005, in part due to Pau being reelected in Marzahn-Hellersdorf and the Left winning two other constituency seats.
+A party that wins at least three constituency seats qualifies for proportional representation even if it falls below the threshold.

-When the new Left party regained representation in 2005, Pau was also re-elected in Marzahn-Hellersdorf.
-She retained the constituency in 2009, 2013, and 2017, but was defeated in 2021 by CDU candidate Mario Czaja.
-She nonetheless re-entered the Bundestag on the Left party list.
+Pau retained the constituency in 2009, 2013, and 2017, but was defeated in 2021 by CDU candidate Mario Czaja.
+She nonetheless reentered the Bundestag on the Left party list.